South Dakota's Statute of Limitations

 Personal Injury Actions

-Personal Injury Actions must be brought within three years of the date that the injury occurred.
+Personal injury actions must be brought within three years of the date that the injury occurred.

 Medical Malpractice Actions